crsndr/EBI-es2-op/README.md

 This will start a container and bind port 80 of the host machine to port 80 for the Apache web interface of the container and port 8659 to port 8659 of gmond.

-## Create the gnetad instance and start a container
+## Create the gmond instance and start a container

 After the creation of the gmetad container we'll repeat in a similar way for gmond.
 From the initial clone directory: